 AI for Grantmakers - peer group

 An opportunity for funders of all sizes to come together and explore the opportunities and challenges of AI.
-The group - which consists of more than 80 Trusts and Foundations - is open to all UK funders, of any size.
-Find out more at the AI for Grantmakers page - and contact CAST’s Director Dan Sutch at [email protected] to join the next session.
+The group - which consists of over 200 people from more than 150 Trusts and Foundations - is open to all UK funders, of any size.
+Meetings take place every six weeks; find out more at the AI for Grantmakers page - or fill in this short form to express your interest in joining.

 Charity AI Task Force